DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Amanda_Scardamaglia_def/index.markdown

 advertisers who pay the relevant search provider each time a user clicks on it.
-With respect to the Google search engine, sponsored links are displayed separately from organic search results and can appear in a box marked ‘Ad’ or ‘Ad/s related to…’ usually above the organic search results.
+With respect to the Google search engine, sponsored links are displayed separately from organic search results and can appear in a box marked ‘Ad’ or ‘Ads related to…’ usually above the organic search results.
 Significantly, the order and ranking of sponsored links and whether they will appear at all in response to a user query is determined by Google’s AdWords program and not the Google web search